UEABIO/data-sci-v1/docs/04-data-wrangling.md

 That was a lot of work!
 But remember you don't have to remember all of these functions, remember this chapter when you do more data wrangling in the future.
 Also bookmark the [RStudio Cheatsheets Page](https://www.rstudio.com/resources/cheatsheets/).

-Finally, make sure you have saved the changes made to your script 💾 & make sure your workspace is set **not** to save objects from the environment *between* sessions @global-options.
+Finally, make sure you have saved the changes made to your script 💾 & make sure your workspace is set **not** to save objects from the environment [*between* sessions](#global-options).

 We want our script to be our record of work and progress, and not to be confused by a cluttered R Environment.